What is AAC? An Intro for Families Just Getting Started

 When Should AAC Be Introduced?

-One of the biggest pillars of my therapy practice is that AAC is not a last resort.
-Research shows that AAC does not prevent speech development.
-In fact, augmentative and alternative communication can support language growth and reduce overall frustration for those who use it.
-AAC use can (and often does) evolve over the course of someone's life.
+One of the biggest pillars of my therapy practice is that AAC use can (and often does) evolve over the course of someone's life.
 I am a big advocate of introducing AAC as early as possible.
 Everyone has a right to communicate.

-Further Reading & A Few Sources!
+Further Reading & Sources

-This blog provides general educational information related to speech and language development and augmentative and alternative communication (AAC).
+Disclaimer: This blog provides general educational information related to speech and language development and augmentative and alternative communication (AAC).
 Content reflects a combination of cited resources, clinical experience, and professional expertise.
 It is not intended as medical or therapeutic advice and does not replace a comprehensive evaluation by a licensed speech-language pathologist or other qualified professional.
 Reading this content does not establish a provider-client relationship.

 Previous